-Digital download of the new EP, an early exclusive release of the first single PLUS the whole EP one week prior to public release and a very limited Vinyl pressing of the EP.Estimated delivery:Add $5 USD to ship outside the US
+Digital download of the new EP, an early exclusive release of the first single PLUS the whole EP one week prior to public release and a very limited Vinyl pressing of the EP.Estimated delivery:Ships anywhere in the world

 54 backers Limited (196 left of 250)

-Digital download of the new EP, an early exclusive release of the first single, the whole EP one week prior to public release, a very limited Vinyl pressing of the EP,and a limited edition T-shirt and Poster made by Kyle Crawford of Electric Zombie.Estimated delivery:Add $5 USD to ship outside the US
+Digital download of the new EP, an early exclusive release of the first single, the whole EP one week prior to public release, a very limited Vinyl pressing of the EP,and a limited edition T-shirt and Poster made by Kyle Crawford of Electric Zombie.Estimated delivery:Ships anywhere in the world

 1 backer Limited (49 left of 50)